LizardByte/Sunshine/docs/source/about/installation.rst

 -----
 Sunshine on macOS is experimental.
 Gamepads do not work.
 Other features may not work as expected.

-pkg
+dmg
 ^^^
 ..
-Warning:: The `pkg` does not include runtime dependencies.
+Warning:: The `dmg` does not include runtime dependencies.

 #.
-Download the ``sunshine.pkg`` file and install it as normal.
+Download the ``sunshine.dmg`` file and install it.

 Uninstall:
    .. code-block:: bash